 You must choose one method and use it consistently beginning with the first tax year for which you claim the credit based on the new MCC.

 As part of your tax records, you should keep your old MCC and the schedule of payments for your old mortgage.

-District of Columbia First-Time Homebuyer Credit
+First-Time Homebuyer Credit